The FNB contributes innovative technology to reduce fuel consumption on the Open Arms rescue vessel

 At a later stage, other factors will be incorporated, such as hull condition, electrical needs and weather conditions.
 After processing these parameters, the system will determine, in real time, the optimal propulsion conditions to reduce fuel consumption during the ship’s voyages.

-only will fuel consumption be reduced, but also the environmental impact of Open Arms, especially on marine environments.
+Thanks to the data collected and processed and the decisions recommended by the system, not only will fuel consumption be reduced, but also the environmental impact of Open Arms, especially on marine environments.
 In addition, the NGO will use the savings in fuel and operational costs for other actions linked to maritime rescue.

 According to Fractus CEO and co-founder Rubén Bonet, “we are proud to be part of this project that not only aims to reduce Open Arms’ fuel consumption, but also has a direct impact on its ability to allocate more resources to its vital task of saving lives at sea.
 We strongly believe that the cornerstone of Deep Tech lies in bringing technological innovation that generates positive changes in our society.”
 Bonet adds that “collaborating with Open Arms gives us the chance to contribute our expertise to such a noble humanitarian purpose, demonstrating that technology can be a driver of social and environmental progress.”